valarao/chocolate-thunder-chess/docs/scripts/001-ImageGenerator.md

 # Image Generator

 ## Overview
-Script that takes in a folder of `.pgn` files and generates `.png` images.
+This Image Generator script takes in a folder of `.pgn` files and generates `.png` images as well as `.b64` encoding.

 This can be used for creating images for mock data on the front end.